 Moomoo offers commission-free trades on stocks, exchange-traded funds (ETFs), options, and American Depositary Receipts (ADRs).
 Competitors like Webull and Robinhood also offer commission-free trades of stocks, ETFs, and options, but Moomoo is one of the few mobile trading platforms to provide access to ADRs.
 Through ADRs, Americans can invest in foreign companies.

 Aside from U.S. stocks and ETFs, Moomoo also provides access to Hong Kong and China’s stock markets.

 One area where Moomoo currently lags behind the competition is related to fractional shares.
-At this time, Moomoo does not allow users to buy or sell fractional shares.
-This can impact new investors who may not have enough money to buy the stock or ETF that they want.
+Currently, Moomoo does not allow users to buy or sell fractional shares.
+This can impact new investors who may not have enough money to buy the stocks or ETFs they want.